An Art Critic Was Mocking A $20,000 Work She Didn't Like — Then It Shattered

 That's perhaps a generous question that one art critic is posing after a dramatic incident Saturday at the Zona Maco contemporary art fair in Mexico City.

 One of the works on display was a large sculpture by Mexican artist Gabriel Rico.
-The piece involves a large sheet of glass with objects suspended through it, including a soccer ball, tennis ball, stick, feather and a rock.
+The piece involved a large sheet of glass with objects suspended through it, including a soccer ball, a tennis ball, a stick, a feather and a rock.

 Rico, who is based in Guadalajara, Mexico, "creates pieces that fragment the composition of the contemporary human and evidence the geometric imperfection in nature. ...
 Rico's sculptural works reflect on the nature of the materials used to produce them and their arrangement in the final composition," according to a preview of the exhibit from his gallery.

 An art critic named Avelina Lésper was at the fair, and she was decidedly unimpressed with the piece.
-As a critical commentary, she says, she set an empty can of Coca-Cola on the floor next to the work, to convey that the meaning of the art would remain the same if the can were incorporated.
+As a critical commentary, she says, she set an empty can of Coca-Cola on the floor next to the work to convey that the meaning of the art would remain the same if the can were incorporated.

-What happens next is in dispute.
+What happened next is in dispute.

 The gallery OMR, which represents Rico, says Lésper got "too close to the work to put a can of soda on it and take a picture," in order to make a statement — and the piece shattered.